graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Use the `BEANS` panel to navigate to your Controller bean.
 * Use the search and filter feature of the `BEANS` panel to locate some subset of beans that come from dependencies.
+This can be found by clicking on the magnifying glass icon on the top right-hand side of the panel.
 Navigate to the source code for these beans.
 * What other features would you like to see associated with the beans panel?
 Please make a note.

 Within the `ENDPOINTS` panel we can see the endpoints that are defined within our controller.